-Three new 1-bit communication objects will be initially shown, independently of which of the measuring options have been enabled: "Partial Reset", "Request" and "Disable" (not to be confused with the previously mentioned "Global Reset" and "Global Request" parameters).
+Three more 1-bit communication objects will be initially shown, independently of which of the measuring options have been enabled: "Partial Reset", "Request" and "Disable" (not to be confused with the previously mentioned "Global Reset" and "Global Request" parameters).

-- When the Energy Saver receives the value "1" through the object "Partial Reset", every communication object and variables related to estimates and average / total values will be re-set to zero.
-Receiving the value "0" will have no effect. - When the Energy Saver receives the value "1" through the object "Request", it will report the accumulate values -since the last reset- for the energy consumption, its cost and the carbon dioxide emissions.
-These values are reported through the communication objects "Total Energy", "Total Cost" and "Total CO2 Emissions", respectively, which will automatically show when enabling the corresponding option under ETS.
-In addition, if the option "Reset after request" has been enabled under the General screen, whenever a "1" is received through the object "Request", a reset process similar to the one described above will also take place.
+- When the Energy Saver receives the value "1" through the "Partial Reset" object, every communication object and variables related to estimates and average / total values will be re-set to zero.
+Receiving the value "0" will have no effect. - When the Energy Saver receives the value "1" through the "Request" object, it will report the accumulate values -since the last reset- for the energy consumption, the incurred cost and the carbon dioxide emissions.
+These values are reported through the "Total Energy", "Total Cost" and "Total CO2 Emissions" communication objects, respectively, which will automatically show up when the corresponding option gets enabled in ETS.
+In addition, if "Reset after request" has been enabled under the General screen, whenever a "1" is received through the "Request" object, a reset process similar to the one described above will also take place.

-Note: these three total objects are not intended to be read in an independent manner; their values will only be sent to the bus all together, as a response to the "Request" object.
+Note: the three Total objects are not intended to be read independently; their values will only be updated and sent to the bus all together, as a response to the "Request" object.

-The object "Disable" allows enabling or disabling power measures (according to the KNX standard, "0" corresponds to disabling the measurement and "1" corresponds to enabling it).
-When this measuring has been disabled, cyclic sending of the instant power is interrupted (if these sendings had been previously parameterized), and the measured consumption is considered zero from that moment.
-Note that deactivating this measurement is not equivalent to simply not powering the device (which would imply it is not aware of the passing of time anymore), but to measuring a null power consumption although time is still passing.
-However, in order to clarify this point, reading ANNEX II: Further examples is encouraged (specially, Example II).
+The "Disable" object allows enabling or disabling power measures (according to the KNX standard, "0" corresponds to disabling the measurement and "1" corresponds to enabling it).
+When this measurement has been disabled, the cyclical sending of the instant power is interrupted (in case it had been previously parameterised), and the consumption is considered zero from that moment.
+Note that deactivating this measurement is not equivalent to simply not powering the device (which would make it not aware of time passing), but to measuring a null power consumption although time is still passing.
+However, in order to clarify this point, reading ANNEX II: Further Examples is encouraged (specially, Example II).